satvik-1203/satvik-1203/README.md

 ### Current projects

 - Currently working on a ds-visualizer. https://dsvisualizer.isatvik.com/.
-To contribute, ping me a message.
-In need to for a UI desginer
+To contribute, ping me.
+In need for a UI desginer